SaqSaq815/Unix-Online-Server/INSTALL.md

 - We now removed the default config file and successfully created a new one.

 ## Firewall configuration
+- We can use digital ocean web UI firewall feature, it is easy to follow and well documented.
+However for the purpose of this project we will use UFW.
-- UFW is a simple firewall that we can use to add a layer of security into our server.
+- UFW is a simple firewall that we can use to add a layer of security into our web server.
+- **IMPORTANT:** make sure you have ufw install. `sudo apt-get install ufw`
+- Follow this [link][firewall] for more detailed guide.
+- To allow all nginx connection run this cmd `sudo ufw allow 'Nginx full` then reload the firewall `sudo ufw reload` to apply our changes.

 ## Q&A
 - If ssh is not working?
   - Log in to root or to any user that belongs to sudo group
   - try installing openssh-server using this command `sudo apt install openssh-sever.
-- Cant connect to server?
+- Cant connect to VPS?
   - Make sure you have an internet connection
   - Make sure you have the right IP address
   - Make sure you have the correct key or password
+- My website is not loading?
+  - check the status of nginx if it is running `systemctl nginx status`.
+  - Make sure you add the right directory
+  - Make sure you named the HTML file exactly what you have inside the nginx config file.
 - As soon as you login to the server, create a another user and add to the sudo group
   - `useradd username` will add new user
   - `usermod -aG sudo username` add the user to the sudo group
   - `groups username` to verify if the user is successfully added to the sudo group.
   - `su username` to switch to the other user.
 - Why do you i have an ugly ip address?
-  - Since we don't have a domain we have no choice but to use whatever is provided by our VPS.
+  - Since we don't have our own domain name we have no choice but to use whatever is provided by our VPS.
   - However, we can easily have our own domain name by buying another service.
+- UFW is not working?
+  - Make sure you install UFW. `sudo apt-get install ufw`

 # Back to the documentation [:leftwards_arrow_with_hook:](README.md)